-Abbey Pumping Station is Leicester's Museum of Science and Technology, displaying the city's industrial, technological and scientific heritage.
-The museum houses exhibitions on light and optics, historic transport and public health.
+Abbey Pumping Station is Leicester's Museum of Science and Technology, and houses exhibitions on light and optics, historic transport and public health.

 Opened in 1891, the Abbey Pumping Station pumped Leicester's sewage to the treatment works at Beaumont Leys and the grand Victorian building and beautifully decorated beam engines were a cause of great civic pride.
 The building closed as a pumping station in 1964.

 The beam engines were built in Leicester by Gimsons and are rare examples of Woolf compound rotative beam engines.
 All four beam engines have been restored to working condition and can be seen in steam at one of our special events, the only place in Britain this magnificent sight can be seen.

 For further information on the collection, events and work done by museum staff, volunteers and friends, please visit the LMTA Abbey Pumping Station website.